Wearing Seat Belts

 Seat Belt Reminders

-You can temporarily mute a seat belt reminder associated with a rear seating position.
+You can temporarily disable a seat belt reminder associated with a rear seating position.
 This is useful when you are carrying an object in a rear seat that triggers the seat belt reminder alert.
-To mute the reminder, touch the associated seat on the seat belt reminder popup message that displays on the touchscreen when a seat belt reminder is active.
-When a reminder is muted, the seat belt reminder icon is replaced by a seat icon.
-Touch the seat again to unmute the reminder.
-The reminder is disabled for the current drive only.
+To disable the reminder, touch the associated seat on the seat belt reminder popup message that displays on the touchscreen when a seat belt reminder is active.
+When a reminder is disabled, the seat belt reminder icon is replaced by a seat icon, for the current drive only.
+Touch the seat again to re-enable the reminder.

 To Fasten a Belt